zorro15/Getting-and-Cleaning-Data-Course-Project/README.md

 Tidy is a text file with tiday data , the source files are merged the data such that there is 1 value per column Also, 1 value per row and sensible column names.

-2) run_analysis_script.txt
+2) run_analysis.R
-This script is used to tidy the test data and the train data so that one big set of tidy data is achieved Variables in this script
+This script is used to merge the files for the test data so that each measurement, activity name and subject(volunteer) forms a row
-Xtest is the measurements, Xtest2 is the mean and sd measurements only ytest is the activity identifier subjecttest is the volunteer / subject that carried out the activities Same applies to the train data set.
+Then merge the train data so that each measurement, activity name and subject (volunteer) forms a row Both test and train data are merged so that one big set of tidy data is achieved Variables in this script are described in CodeBook.md Xtest is the measurements, Xtest2 is the mean and sd measurements only ytest is the activity identifier subjecttest is the volunteer / subject that carried out the activities Xtrain is the measurements, Xtrain2 is the mean and sd measurements only

 3)CodeBook.rmd
-Describes the transformations of the source file to get the data is Tiday.txt
+Describes the transformations of the source file to get the data is Tidy.txt